cnpem/boltz-slurm/README.md

 A user-friendly web interface for running Boltz-2 predictions with visualizations and streamlined workflows for protein-ligand co-folding and binding affinity prediction.

-I have made this because Biology is a beautiful field and it's software should be beautiful too.
+My reason for making this is because Biology is a beautiful field and it's software should be beautiful too.

 Feel free to use and modify this for your own purposes.
 In the first iteration, I have made this only for local use.
 If someone has GPUs and would like to host it for others to try, please reach out to me.

+If you have any suggestions or feedback please feel free to open an issue or reach out to me.

 **Boltz-2** is a revolutionary biomolecular foundation model developed by researchers at MIT and Recursion that approaches the accuracy of physics-based FEP methods while running 1000x faster, making accurate in silico screening practical for early-stage drug discovery.